yasiryagi/helpdesk/tokenomics/README.md

 As the Council KPIs mainly apply to prospective Council Members, the full details can be found under their role section [here](/roles/council-members/README.md#council-kpis).

 ### Community Bounties
-The Community Bounties are meant to replace the "old" bounty system previously used by Jsgenesis.
-In discussions with the community, these have been referred to as "Community KPIs", but we've chosen to use the term Community Bounties to properly distinguish them.
+The (Community) Bounties are meant to replace the "old" bounty system previously used by Jsgenesis.
+In discussions with the community, these have been referred to as "Community KPIs", but we've chosen to use the term Bounties to properly distinguish them.

 Jsgenesis will publish these in a format similar to that of a [Council KPI](#council-kpis), but with some key differences:
 - They will not be published at the same regular and predictable intervals